chasemuss/Avenon/World Mythology.md

-The Prime Material Plane (PMP) was forged by Theov at the beginning of the first era.
+The Prime Plane was forged by Theov at the beginning of the first era.
 He first created the [[Material Plane]].
 In it, he created the humans, dwarves, elves, gnomes (including kender), halflings, and beasts.

 After the material world was made, he turned to that which would govern the world, Chaos vs Law & Good vs Evil, and made a ring of planes that would surround the Material Plane.
 In this ring, he assigned each element a station in the cosmology.
 - Water represents good